 Now that you have been assigned the stock it is time to start shorting calls.
-You don't need to wait to start shorting calls for the underlying to run up or set up in some way, start shorting calls immediately.
+You don't need to wait to begin shorting calls for the underlying to run up or set up in some way, begin shorting calls immediately.
 For calls you want your strike selection to be 2-3% out-of-the-money.
 This will allow you to make money on the stock appreciation before you sell off your shares.

 You don't want to sell calls if it is going to cause you to take a loss on the total position.
 This is where you need to keep track of all your premiums received plus the stock appreciation.
 If getting a call assigned will cause you to take a loss don't do it.
 This is where you either need to dump the stock and move on or hold it until the setup returns.
 This is the advantage of trading index ETFs or stocks you want to own.
-There are times you could get caught holding the underlying for an extended period of time.
+There are times you could get caught holding the underlying for an extended period.

-If the underlying is in a position where you can sell calls profitably then you need to keep doing it until you get assigned and the shares get called away.
+If the underlying is in a position where you can sell calls profitably, then you need to keep doing it until you get assigned, and the shares get called away.
 Don't adjust the position to heavily to try and capture the dividends offered.
 If you are trading in and out of the position enough, especially using Monthly Options, you will capture dividends.
-You may not be able to collect all of the dividends offered throughout the year but you will be able to get some just by sticking with the basic strategy.
+You may not be able to collect all of the dividends offered throughout the year, but you will be able to get some just by sticking with the basic strategy.

-The Wheel Trade is a great way to consistently generate income throughout the year.
+The Wheel Trade is a great way to generate income throughout the year consistently.
 The constant income sources from put sales, dividends, stock appreciation and covered call sales generate returns that can exceed a simple buy and hold strategy.
-When choosing your short puts it is as simple as going one strike out-of-the-money.
+When choosing your short puts, it is as simple as going one strike out-of-the-money.
 Once you are assigned start selling calls 2-3% out-of-the-money until you can get rid of the shares profitably.
 The most important part of the Wheel Trade is to keep track of all your income from each trade.
 Without that information you won't be able to tell if you are truly profitable or not.